Sandhya-devops-practice/aws-multi-tier-ec2-project/README.md

 ## 📌 Project Overview

-In this project demonstrates how to deploy a highly available PHP web application on AWS using EC2, Auto Scaling, and RDS.
+This project demonstrates how to deploy a highly available PHP web application on AWS using EC2, Auto Scaling, and RDS.

+## 🚀 Key Highlights

+- Designed a scalable AWS architecture using EC2, ALB, and RDS
+- Implemented Auto Scaling for high availability
+- Configured health checks for fault tolerance
+- Built and deployed a PHP application integrated with RDS

 ---
 ### AWS Multi-Tier Architecture